Joeldanzer/Danzer-D3D12-Engine/README.md

 # Danzer-D3D12-Engine
-My solo project DirectX12 engine.
+This is a personal project of mine using the DirectX12 API to create a custom engine.